top of page

 On November 16, 2022, the Orion spacecraft launched on NASA's Space Launch System (SLS), orbiting the Moon and returning to Earth on December 11, in the first of NASA's Artemis missions.

 For NASA's moon landings this was a prelude, and so too for the Lunar Codex.
-Along with other payloads, Orion carried a memory drive that included "Three Faces of the Moon," poem in three verses.
+Along with other payloads, Orion carried a memory drive that included "Three Faces of the Moon," a poem in three verses.

 The Seven Missions of the Lunar Codex